openpnp/openpnp/Nozzle-Rotation-Mode.md

 ![Align with part switch](https://user-images.githubusercontent.com/9963310/178480834-200e20d4-8640-46c4-8143-14903fdadc3d.png)

-It offsets the nozzle rotation coordinate to match that of the part, once the part is aligned.
-This means that the cross-hairs and the DRO are nicely aligned with the part.
+It offsets the nozzle rotation coordinate to match that of the part, once the part is aligned in bottom vision.
+This means that the cross-hairs and the DRO are precisely aligned with the part.

 ## Working with Limited Articulation